awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 ------
 #### [ YAML manifest ]

 Complete the connection by applying the Amazon EKS Connector manifest file to your Kubernetes cluster\.
 To do this, you must use the methods described previously\.
-If the manifest is applied within three days, the Amazon EKS Connector registration expires\.
+If the manifest isn't applied within three days, the Amazon EKS Connector registration expires\.
 If the cluster connection expires, the cluster must be deregistered before connecting the cluster again\.

 1. Download the Amazon EKS Connector YAML file\.